 For the immersive nightclub style experience, you can synchronize your lighting effects with the music that’s playing.
 A sophisticated lighting system can create a huge range of effects for your customers, turning your studio into a pulsing graphic equaliser, or making low lights smoulder like candlelight during the cool down section of the class.

 Studios like Digme utilise a wide range of lighting effects that are controlled simply from a straightforward app running on an iPad mounted on a lectern at the instructor’s location.
 A secure and protective housing for the iPad helps prevent sweat damage (and also helps to prevent theft).

 Consider simple, user-friendly controls

 Gym instructors have enough to think about when running a class, so don’t make their life difficult with audio visual technology that isn’t designed to be simple to manage.
+Too many classes have suffered when an instructor struggles to 'drive' the AV, lighting and other tech in the studio.
 The sound system should be ‘plug and play’, with the 3.5mm mini jack input and volume controls fully accessible to the instructor.
 If you have a complex lighting system, then investing in a rock-solid modern control system means that a series of lighting presets can be programmed and controlled from an iPad app or tablet in a really intuitive and simple way.
 As well as adding dynamism and excitement in the class, lighting can also be put to practical use, helping the instructor colour-coordinate sections of the room into team or activity-based areas.

 Install back-up volume controls